timvieira/blog/content/value-functions-are-lagrange-multipliers.md

 $\lambda(s) + \eta(s,a) = Q(s,a)$

+No duality gap: Show Slater's conditions hold when no function approximation is used.
+What do we want to say about the function approximation case?

 ### The Lagrangian dual problem

-The Lagrange dual problem simplifies to under the interpretation of $\eta$ as a slack variable.
+The Lagrange dual problem simplifies (under the interpretation of $\eta$ as a slack variable) to

 $$
 \begin{cases}